 Community of Trinity

-The Anglican Bishops of Auckland invite Christians aged 20 – 35 to form the 2020 cohort for a season of intentional non-residential community.
+The Anglican Bishop of Auckland invites Christians to form the 2021 cohort for a season of intentional non-residential community.
 The Community of Trinity draws on the monastic tradition in shaping its life and identity.
 Through prayer, spiritual practice, and formation, each member learns to nurture their relationship with God and neighbour.
+Although initially formed for young people between 20 and 35 years of age, the invitation for expressions of interest is extended to all who wish to journey together in this Community, deeply rooted in Trinitarian and Anglican ethos.

 The Community of Trinity will take members on a shared journey of exploring spiritual practices that nourish their relationship with God as individuals and as a group.
 With the guidance of their leaders, a common Rule of Life will be discerned and individuals invited to shape their own responses to this in their daily lives.